Year 5: Lichtenstein Class

 Reminders:

-- P.E. lessons are on Mondays and swimming lessons are on Friday.
+- P.E. lessons are on Tuesdays and swimming lessons are on Wednesdays.

 - Please return books every morning in book bags.